ReviseFCPS1

 A 42-year-old woman undergoes a total thyroidectomy for a multinodular goitre.
 On the first postoperative day she notices that her voice is weak and has a new high-pitched quality when attempting to sing or speak on higher notes.
 On laryngoscopic exam the vocal cord mobility is preserved but the patient cannot tense the ipsilateral vocal cord.
 Which nerve was most likely injured during surgery?

-Options, suggested answer, and explanation hidden — sign up to view.
+Options, suggested answer, and explanation are for Premium members.

 #2 · admin